Cyclic polynomials in Dirichlet-type Spaces of the unit bidisk: Concluding remarks

 \section{Concluding remarks}

-We provided a self-contained proof of the cyclicity of the polynomial $2 - z_1 - z_2$; we now give a simple proof of the cyclicity of $1 - z_1 z_2$ using standard technique.
-These are model polynomials and often play a crucial role in establishing cyclicity results for broader classes of functions (i.e., see the proof of \cite[Theorem 5]{KKRS2019}), and therefore merit particular attention to ensure independent proof.
+We provided a self-contained proof of the cyclicity of the polynomial $2 - z_1 - z_2$; we now give simple proofs of the cyclicity of $1 - z_1 z_2$ and $z_1-a, |a|\geq 1$ using standard techniques.
+These are model polynomials and often play a crucial role in establishing cyclicity results for broader classes of functions (e.g., see the proof of \cite[Theorem 5]{KKRS2019}), and therefore merit particular attention to ensure independent proofs.